Play Live Radio

 Yuille said public comment will be allowed when legally mandated on matters such as land use issues, but otherwise, Board of Commissioners meetings will be held virtually and public comment during meetings has been suspended.

 During Wednesday’s meeting, Chuck read the entire letter into the record.
-Here is a transcription of the letter, as read by Chuck.
+On Thursday, Chuck provided KLCC with a copy of the letter, as sent from Collier to Chuck: